 For Jackie Guy, five-time Saskatchewan Country Music Association award nominee, music has never been a choice but rather a calling.
 Guy’s father was instrumental in encouraging her passion for music, purchasing her first bass guitar while she was in the fifth grade.
-Her great experience with the family band Young Country motivated her to initiate the band Long Shot while in university, and then to seek out a solo career following marriage and motherhood.
+Her great experience with the family band Young Country motivated her to form the band Long Shot while in university, and then to seek out a solo career following marriage and motherhood.